Major Local SEO Updates We’ve Seen Impact Local Businesses

-GMB Profile Photos Get a New Name
+GBP Profile Photos Get a New Name

-GMB Photos Matching Search Queries
+GBP Photos Matching Search Queries

-GMB Listing Short Names
+GBP Listing Short Names

-Welcome Offer Postings Introduced To GMB
+Welcome Offer Postings Introduced To GBP

 These postings are a great way to real in new customers and present what promotions a business is currently having.
 The first impression is everything to many shoppers and a great welcome offer can really drive that home.
-This can also get more eyes viewing the GMB listing’s knowledge panel.
-Being that Google My Business is one of the premier online directory providers, getting newcomers to explore your listing is something any business owner would want.
+This can also get more eyes viewing the GBP listing’s knowledge panel.
+Being that Google Business Profile is one of the premier online directory providers, getting newcomers to explore your listing is something any business owner would want.

 Search Results Affected By Proximity

 Proximity for where an individual is searching from has become a rising factor for how said individual is discovering a business.
 This is not necessarily a new aspect within local SEO.
 However, it is a factor that is becoming more amplified within the local SEO community.
 Many business owners still believe that if someone searches their business’s name that their business will present as the first result.
 This is not always the case on all directory platforms.
-Many directories are beginning to take more of a note on the proximity between searchers and businesses.
+Many directories are beginning to take more note of the proximity between searchers and businesses.
 Whilst this is not the only factor that makes a business discoverable, this is a heavy key into why businesses may or may not be found right away.

 Citation Rankings Values

 Citations created for local businesses have always been a player in the SEO world.
 The idea used to be to create as many online citations for your business as possible and the likelihood of your business being found was greater.
 This ideal does not carry as much weight as one might think anymore.
-The bigger and more notable directories like Google My Business, Yelp, Apple Maps, etc have taken more of the dominance within the local SEO space.
+The bigger and more notable directories like Google Business Profile, Yelp, Apple Maps, etc have taken more of the dominance within the local SEO space.
 Keeping business information current and up to date within prominent directories is where a lot of search rankings get built on.
 Some sites and some less prominent directories will automatically build out citations based on the information provided by the more notable directories.
 Citations still play a part and shouldn’t be completely forgotten.
 However, it is a factor that can help an online marketer to redirect their focus as to where implementation should be made for a business.